 Service Request Management is the management of requests for a service other than an Incident.
 Typically, a Service Request will be placed for an item that is part of a standard services catalogue.

 The supplier will provide Problem Management capability for the supported environment to strive to understand root cause of any problem and identify known errors quickly so that services can be returned to normal operations and business impacts can be minimised.
-A Problem record captures a trend of Incidents and are generated from a high impact Incident or reoccuring Incident to document root cause and implement a fix.
+A Problem record captures a trend of Incidents and are generated from a high impact Incident or reoccurring Incident to document root cause and implement a fix.
 Often Incidents will be resolved using a workaround, however it is important to resolve the underlying root cause of the Problem to reduce future occurrences and prevent down time.
 Often in identifying the root cause of a problem, a project or a piece of detailed work will be required to solve the Problem and a Request for change will be submitted to effect the fix.

-The supplier will provide a critical incident management function with defined critical incident process activities required to ensure a consistent response and minimise the impact to the organisation.
+The supplier will provide a major incident management function with defined critical incident process activities required to ensure a consistent response and minimise the impact to the organisation.
 A critical incident is defined as a Priority 1 incident.
 Please refer to the prioritisation matrix for more detailed descriptions of the criteria for a Priority 1 Incident.
-We enact the Critical Incident process on Priority 2 issues that will escalate to a Priority 1 issue if not resolved within a certain time period.
+We enact the Major Incident process on Priority 2 issues that will escalate to a Priority 1 issue if not resolved within a certain time period.
 This function allows us to deliver visibility of Critical incidents to all stakeholders through timely, accurate and effective communication with due regard for the audience.
 We ensure the passage of quality data through to Problem Management for all Critical incidents to facilitate the resolution of root cause for Critical incidents.